yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 3. Meta-spdxscanner provides several methods within the bbclass to create spdx files.
    Please choose one that you want to use and enable the spdx task.
 You have to add some config options in ``local.conf`` file in your :term:`Build Directory`.
-The following is an example showing how to generate spdx files during bitbake using the fossology-python.bbclass::
+Here is an example showing how to generate spdx files during bitbake using the fossology-python.bbclass::

       # Select fossology-python.bbclass.